apache/inlong-website/docs/quick_start/offline_data_sync/airflow_example.md

 ---
-title: Example of Airflow Offline Synchronization
+title: Airflow Scheduling Engine Example
 sidebar_position:  3
 ---

-In the following content, a complete example will be used to introduce how to create Airflow scheduling tasks using Apache InLong and complete offline data synchronization from Pulsar to MySQL.
+In the following sections, we will walk through a complete example to demonstrate how to integrate the third-party scheduling engine Airflow into Apache InLong to create an offline data synchronization from Pulsar to MySQL.

 ## Deployment
 ### Install InLong